minkiele/Enigma/README.md

-# Enigma ES6
+# Enigma TypeScript

-This is an Enigma machine implementation in ES6.
-I built several tests with Jasmine 2 to prove it works.
+This is an Enigma machine implementation in TypeScript.
+I built several tests with Jest to prove it works.
 It tests some getters, setters, samples from Wikipedia but nothing fancy.

 It contains also an implementation of the Enigma M4, with the fourth rotor and